 Since its inception, the organization — which focuses on investing in Indigenous education and achievement — has honoured more than 350 Indigenous, Inuit and Métis people who are leaders, innovators, and inspirational successes in their communities.
 From artists to educators, athletes to scientists, entrepreneurs to politicians, activists to philanthropists, and elders to youth, the Indspire Awards cast a wide, inclusive net to highlight a vast array of fascinating, phenomenal people.

-This Friday’s ceremony will be televised on CBC in June (date to be confirmed), but there’s such an incredible lineup of musical artists scheduled to perform, we couldn’t wait until then to highlight them all.
+This Friday’s ceremony will be televised on CBC on June 24, but there’s such an incredible lineup of musical artists scheduled to perform, we couldn’t wait until then to highlight them all.
 If you’re in Winnipeg, you can see them for yourself this Friday night (tickets are here), but if, like many of us, you have to wait until the broadcast, scroll down and find out everything you need to know about the 25th annual Indspire Awards’ musical performances.

 Who: Indian City

 Why you should know them: The folk pop band is an Indigenous supergroup founded in 2012 by lead guitarist Vince Fontaine, formerly of Juno Award-winning band, Eagle & Hawk.
 The collective includes Don Amero, Shannon McKenney, Jay Bodner, Jeremy Koz, Rena Semenko, Neewa Mason, Atik Mason, Rich Reid and Gerry Atwell.
 Past members include William Prince and Pamela Davis.
 The band is currently nominated for the 2018 Juno Award for Indigenous music album of the year for its third record, Here & Now.